Before Sunset: Production

 The movie was filmed in 15 days, on a budget of about US$2–2.7 million.
 The film is noted for its use of the Steadicam for tracking shots and its use of long takes; the longest of the Steadicam takes lasts about 11 minutes.
 As the summer was one of the hottest on record, the cast and crew suffered along with the city residents, as temperatures exceeded 100 degrees F (38 °C) for most of the production.

 The film is notable for essentially taking place in real time, i.e. the time elapsed in the story is the run time of the film.
 In the fast-changing temperate Paris climate, this created challenges for the cinematographer Lee Daniel to match the color and intensity of the skies and ambient light from scene to scene.
 The scenes were mostly shot in sequence, as they were still developing the screenplay.
 Producer Anne Walker-McBay worked with less time and less money than she had on Before Sunrise, but still brought the film in on time and on budget.
 The sequel was released nine years after Before Sunrise, the same amount of time that has lapsed in the plot since the events of the first film.

 The film was released in the wake of Hawke's separation from Uma Thurman; they filed for divorce in 2004 and it was finalized in 2005.
 Some commentators drew parallels between Hawke's personal life and the character of Jesse in the film.
 Additional comment has noted that both Hawke and Delpy incorporated elements of their own lives into the screenplay.
 Delpy wrote two of the songs featured in the film, and a third by her was included in the closing credits and movie soundtrack.

 Release

 Before Sunset premiered at the Berlin International Film Festival in February 2004, and received a limited release in the United States on July 2, 2004.
+It was also the first theatrical release from Warner Independent Pictures.